maiosx/Snow-Leopard/README.md

 Requirements as of Jan/26/2024
 - Edge Browser on a 1920x1080 capable PC or Mac with atleast 2GB of VRAM
-- iPhone 13 + up, Chrome on Android with a modern Snapdragon chip.
+- iPhone 13+, Chrome on Android with a modern Snapdragon chip.

 This is it.
 The Big Release.
 Demo at [maiosx.com](https://maiosx.com) currently.